sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * GAP configuration file (Matthias Meulien) -- A user's local GAP configuration file is usually named {{{$HOME/.gaprc}}}.
 When such a file already exists and Sage is compiled from source, using the Sage interface to GAP, e.g. {{{gap._eval_line('1+3;')}}}, can result in gibberish.
 This is now fixed so that the GAP interface would output a comprehensible message/answer as a result of some GAP calculation.

  * An OSX Sage launcher (Ivan Andrus, Karl-Dieter Crisman) -- Support for building a clickable Sage launcher on Mac OSX.
-The clickable Mac application launcher can be built using {{{-bdist}}} on OSX.
+With the source distribution of Sage 3.3, creating a clickable Mac OSX app is as easy as 1-2-3:
+  1. Download and extract [[http://www.sagemath.org/download.html|sage-3.3.tar]] to a directory that you have write access:
+  {{{
+tar -xvf sage-3.3.tar -C /path/to/preferred/dir
+  }}}

+  1. Nagivate to the top level directory of the uncompressed source distribution, and compile Sage 3.3 from there:
+  {{{
+cd SAGE_ROOT/
+make  # be patient here.
+Go get a drink or something. make test  # this is optional.
+Be very patient here, if you do this.
+  }}}

+  1. Now create a binary OSX clickable app:
+  {{{
+./sage -bdist 3.3  # this can take a while
+  }}}
+  After the system has completed building the binary version, you can find the binaries in {{{SAGE_ROOT/dist}}}.
 A screenshot of a Sage Mac OSX clickable app in action can be found in [[attachment:sage-osx-app.png]].

  * Port to 64-bit OSX 10.5 (Michael Abshoff).